The Digital Future of Trade and Supply Chain Finance

 - Kenneth Smith Ramos.
 Partner, Agón Economía

 - Gema Sacristán.
-Business General Director at BID Invest
+Chief Investment Officer, BID Invest

 - Andrew Wilson, ICC Global Policy Director & Permanent Observer to the United Nations